djarquin92/practicumII/README.md

 # Conculsion

-There are many things to consider when analyzing our dataset on determining cases of matches or non matches
+There are many things we observed when analyzing our dataset on determining cases of matches or non matches

-Demographics and survey results proved to be the most impactful
+  - Demographics and survey results proved to be the most impactful

-We were able to observe which independent variables were most impactful to our machine learning model
+  - We were able to observe which independent variables were most impactful to our machine learning model

-Observing the data as a whole helped us get better insights before splitting it into our match vs nonmatch
+  - Observing the data as a whole helped us get better insights before splitting it into our match vs nonmatch

 # References